Busan

-Busan, officially Busan Metropolitan City, is South Korea's second most populous city after Seoul, with a population of over 3.3 million as of 2024.
-Formerly romanized as Pusan, it is the economic, cultural and educational center of southeastern South Korea, with its port being South Korea's busiest and the sixth-busiest in the world.
+Busan (alternatively romanized as Pusan), officially Busan Metropolitan City, is the second most populous city in South Korea, after Seoul; it has a population of over 3.3 million as of 2024.
+It is the economic, cultural and educational center of southeastern South Korea, with its port being South Korea's busiest and the sixth-busiest in the world.
 (Note: It is the 9th busiest in the world by cargo tonnage.)
 The surrounding "Southeastern Maritime Industrial Region" (including Ulsan, South Gyeongsang, Daegu, and part of North Gyeongsang and South Jeolla) is South Korea's largest industrial area.
 The large volumes of port traffic and urban population in excess of 1 million makes Busan a Large-Port metropolis using the Southampton System of Port-City classification.
 As of 2025, Busan Port is the primary port in Korea and the world's sixth-largest container port.

-Busan is divided into 15 major administrative districts and a single county, together housing a population of approximately 3.6 million.
-The full metropolitan area, the Southeastern Maritime Industrial Region, has a population of approximately 8 million.
+Busan is divided into 15 major administrative districts and a single county, together housing a population of approximately 3.3 million.
+The entire metropolitan area, the Southeastern Maritime Industrial Region, has a population of approximately 8 million.
 The most densely built-up areas of the city are situated in a number of narrow valleys between the Nakdong and the Suyeong Rivers, with mountains separating most of the districts.
-The Nakdong River is Korea's longest river and Busan's Haeundae Beach is also the country's largest.
+The Nakdong River is Korea's longest river and Haeundae Beach is the country's largest beach.

 Busan is a center for international conventions, hosting an APEC summit in 2005.
 It is also a center for sports tournaments in Korea, having hosted the 2002 Asian Games and FIFA World Cup.
 It is home to the world's largest department store, the Shinsegae Centum City.
 Busan was added to the UNESCO Creative Cities Network as a "City of Film" in December 2014.

 Names

-The name "Busan" is the Revised Romanization of the city's Korean name since the late 15th century.
-It officially replaced the earlier McCune–Reischauer romanization Pusan in 2000.
+The name "Busan" is the Revised Romanization of the city's name.
+The name 부산 has been recorded since the late 15th century.
+"Busan" officially replaced the earlier McCune–Reischauer romanization Pusan in 2000.
 (Note: This name is also sometimes written as "Pusan City" (Pusan-si) and "Pusan Directly-Administered City" (Busan-jikhalsi or Pusan-chikhalsi).)
-During the Japanese colonial period, the Japanese reading of the city's name was "Fuzan".
+During the Japanese colonial period, the Japanese reading of the city's name was "Fuzan" which may have remained in the maps that Americans used during the Korean war.

 The name 釜山 (now written 부산 using the Korean alphabet) is Sino-Korean for "Cauldron Mountain", believed to be a former name of Mt Hwangnyeong west of the city center.
 The area's ancient state Mt Geochil ("Rough-Mountain Land") is similarly thought to refer to the same mountain, which towers over the town's harbor on the Suyeong (the later Silla district of Geochilsan-gun was renamed Dongnae in 757).